“Dinner time with Finnish food was the best. The atmosphere was so warm that I felt like at home.”

 Students are selected and matched with a family on the basis of their applications.
 Special attention is paid to common hobbies and interests.
 Wishes concerning the family will be taken into consideration, but all wishes cannot necessarily be met.
 Furthermore, all students cannot be guaranteed a friend family.

 It is good to notice that not all families are traditional nuclear families.
-There are no specific criteria concerning family size or shape.
+There are no specific criteria concerning family size or shape and all kinds of families are welcome to apply.
 Couples, singles, families with and without children, single parents and pensioners can all be friend families.

 What Can Students and Friend Families Do Together?